 With all of the world news affecting the stock market, I have been able to deploy my market downturn investment plan.
 So how do I behave when the market falls?
 Here are 4 things that help me keep on top of my retirement savings.

 The strategies discussed in this article are for educational purposes only.
 This article does not represent financial advice.
 You should pursue a financial professional for any investing needs.
-Please read our full disclosure for more.
+There also may be affiliate links in this post.
+Please read our full disclosure for more information.

 Fight the urge to panic